szwacz/electron-boilerplate/README.md

 - Provide basic structure of the application so you can much easier grasp what should go where.
 - Give you cross-platform development environment, which works the same way on OSX, Windows and Linux.
-- Generate ready for distribution installers of your app for all supported operating systems.
+- Generate ready for distribution installers of your app for all three operating systems.

 NOT in the scope: